weather365

 Extreme heat watches were already posted for parts of northern Kansas and Missouri and extending into central Illinois late Tuesday, when this region prepared for a northward push of oppressive temperatures.

-The combination of persistent heavy rainfall and a widespread heat wave created a particularly volatile weather scenario for the Midwest and neighboring regions.
+The combination of ongoing heavy rainfall and a widespread heat wave created a challenging weather scenario for the Midwest and nearby regions.

 The heavy rains increased the chances of flash flooding, while the intense heat exacerbated the risk of heat-related illnesses and compounded the strain on infrastructure and emergency response efforts.